thomasneirynck/kibana/README.md

 ```

 Start elasticsearch with x-pack plugins.
 Follow x-pack-elasticsearch [Setup Instructions](https://github.com/elastic/x-pack-elasticsearch#setup).
 Execute `gradle run` from within `elasticsearch-extra/x-pack-elasticsearch`.
-Seed elasticsearch with some log data by running `node scripts/makelogs --auth elastic:changeme` from within `kibana`.
+Seed elasticsearch with some log data by running `node scripts/makelogs --auth elastic:password` from within `kibana`.

 Simply run `npm start` from within `x-pack-kibana`, and it will bring up Kibana with X-Pack.
-Default username `elastic` and password `changeme`.
+Default username `elastic` and password `password`.

 #### Alternate: Run the build